Soak in the view at Change House

-Wander through hazel woods along the shore of Loch Ness, before climbing through the atmospheric larch forest above for great views of Urquhart Castle.
+Wander through hazel woods along the shore of Loch Ness to the ruins of the Change House.

 On the trail you pass the atmospheric ruins of Change House, a staging post where travellers could rest and change their horses.
 Celebrated writers Dr Samuel Johnson and James Boswell stopped here during their ‘Highland Jaunt’ in 1773, recording that it was a simple place, its dark smoky interior heated with a peat fire.
 The owner, they wrote, was ‘an old woman, boiling goat’s flesh in a kettle’.